The Olivia Tremor Control

-The Olivia Tremor Control is an American psychedelic band from Athens, Georgia.
-The band's main line-up comprised Will Cullen Hart, Bill Doss, Eric Harris, John Fernandes, and Peter Erchick.
-The Olivia Tremor Control's music combines indie rock and neo-psychedelia, taking influence from psychedelic pop bands of the 1960s, such as the Beach Boys and the Beatles.
+The Olivia Tremor Control are an American psychedelic band from Athens, Georgia that released two studio albums, a bonus disc, a singles collection and a live album between 1996 and 2000.
+The main members were Will Cullen Hart, Bill Doss, Eric Harris, John Fernandes and Peter Erchick.
+They combined indie rock and neo-psychedelia, taking influence from psychedelic pop bands of the 1960s, such as the Beach Boys and the Beatles.

 The Olivia Tremor Control originated as a band called Cranberry Lifecycle, which was formed in Ruston, Louisiana in the late 1980s by Hart and his high school friend Jeff Mangum.
 The two moved to Athens, and reworked Cranberry Lifecycle songs as a new band called Synthetic Flying Machine.
 After Doss joined, Mangum left the band to pursue a solo project that eventually became Neutral Milk Hotel.
-Doss and Hart then renamed the band to the Olivia Tremor Control, and recruited Fernandes, Harris, and Erchick.
+Doss and Hart then renamed the band the Olivia Tremor Control, and recruited Fernandes, Harris, and Erchick.
 With this line-up, the Olivia Tremor Control released two albums: Dusk at Cubist Castle (1996) and Black Foliage (1999).
 Both albums received positive reviews from critics.